lrdiv/ember-tick-tock/README.md

 * `useRemoteTimestamp`: (Default: `false`) Let the service know to sync with a server
 * `remoteSyncFrequency`: (Default: `60`) How often to ping the server (in seconds) to get an updated timestamp
-  * The service will still update the `currentDatetime` property every second, regardless of this value
+  * The service will still update the `now` property every second, regardless of this value
 * `timestampEndpoint`: (Required if `useRemoteTimestamp` is true) The URL to make a `GET` request to that will return an object that contains a timestamp
 * `timestampProperty`: (Required if `useRemoteTimestamp` is true) The name of the property in the object returned by `timestampEndpoint`